mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

 Nixhub was only released [three months ago](https://www.jetpack.io/blog/introducing-nixhub/), and it's made my life in Nix so much easier.
 If I want to find the version hash for a particular version of a package, I search it in Nixhub and find the commit ID.

-So, to find the version string for Python 2.7.18.7, I [searched Nixhub for `python`](https://www.nixhub.io/packages/python) then scrolled down the list of results for the latest available Python 2.7.x version:
+So, to find the version string for Python 2.7.18.7, I [searched Nixhub for `python`](https://www.nixhub.io/packages/python) and then scrolled down the list of results for the latest available Python 2.7.x version:

 {{<img src="nixhub-info.webp" max-width="600px" has-border="true" alt="Screenshot of NixHub results showing that the human-readable version string appears first, followed by the nixpkgs version string, followed by the package name" caption="NixHub allows me to translate the human-friendly version string to a nixpkgs reference and package name.">}}